christopher-rex/sample-test-pyramid/README.md

 ## Application under test

-The application we have is a scaled-down version of shopping-cart which has sign-in and coupon-validation features.
+The application we have is a scaled-down version of shopping-cart which has login and coupon-validation features.

 The application itself has two functional components,
 * Web application layer or simply the UI layer